mulecram/kxusbc2/README.md

 Instead of using a replacement side panel, an oblong USB-C hole can also be drilled into the original side panel.

+## Firmware updates and configuration

+There is a web-based programmer at https://manuelkasper.github.io/kxusbc2/programmer/ that can flash firmware updates and allows UI-based configuration of the various settings (current limits etc.).
+All that is required is a simple UPDI adapter (essentially a USB-to-Serial TTL level adapter) and a browser that supports the Web Serial API.

 ## Development

 The schematic/PCB was designed with KiCad, and the firmware was written to be compiled with AVR-GCC.
 See the [hardware notes](hardware/README.md) and [firmware notes](firmware/README.md) for details.